Course Outline

 - Visualizing model performance: profit curve, Receiver Operating Characteristic (ROC) curve, lift curve

-- Conducting exploratory analysis and generating summary statistics
+- Conducting exploratory data analysis and generating summary statistics

-- Handling missing values and outliers in data sets
+- Managing missing values and outliers in public sector data

 - Recoding qualitative data and performing data wrangling with pandas